Jemaa el-Fna Square, one of the most folkloric places in the world.

 Yes, you have to learn a little bit to handle these situations.
 Otherwise, you will go home with a very bad memory of this place.
 Please don’t let this put you off.

 Just be careful and enjoy the cultural side of Jemaa El-Fna Square.
+It is definitely one of the most epic things to do in Marrakesh!

 Save this post to your Marrakesh Pinterest board! ❤️ ❤️ ❤️